NTRL-Anonymous/NTRL/README.md

 * `--model_lr`: learning rate of other parameters.
 * `--batch_size`: batch size used in training.
 * `--weight_decay`: weight dacay used in training.
 * `--data`: name of the dataset.
-Choose from 'fb15k-237', 'wn18rr', 'fb13' and 'umls'.
 * `--plm`: choice of the language model.
 Choose from 'bert' and 'bert_tiny'.
-* `--load_path`: path of checkpoint to load.
-* `--load_epoch`: load the checkpoint of a specific epoch.
-Use with --load_metric.
-* `--load_metric`: use with --load_epoch.
-* `--link_prediction`: run link prediction evaluation after loading a checkpoint.
-* `--triple_classification`: run triple classification evaluation after loading a checkpoint.
 * `--self_adversarial`: use self-adversarial negative sampling for efficient KE learning.
-* `--contrastive`: use contrastive LMKE.
+* `--model`: choice of the model.
+Choose from 'NTRL', 'BLP' and 'DKRL'.
-* `--task`: specify the task.
-Choose from 'LP' (link prediction) and 'TC' (triple classification).
+* `--text_type`: choice of the text type.
+Choose from 'neighbor_text', 'desc_text' and 'con_text'.
+* `--num_facts`: the number of entity first-order neighborhood facts.
+* `--num_tokens`: the number of entity description text tokens.
+* `--score_function`: choice of score function.
+Choose from 'transe', 'distmult' , 'complex' , 'simple' , 'mln' and 'cross_mln'.
+* `--hr`: use hr cross feature for 'cross_mln' score function.
+* `--tr`: use tr cross feature for 'cross_mln' score function.
+* `--ht`: use ht cross feature for 'cross_mln' score function.
+* `--hrt`: use hrt cross feature for 'cross_mln' score function..
+* `--lamda`: choice of coefficient lamda .
+Choose from 'lamda1' and 'lamda2'.

 ### Datasets

-The datasets are put in the folder 'data', including fb15k-237, WN18RR, FB13 and umls.
+The datasets are put in the folder 'transductive/data' and 'inductive/data'.